Coffee wars: United States

-According to The Economist, the largest coffee war of the late 2000s has been between Starbucks and McDonalds in the United States.
+According to The Economist, the largest coffee war of the late 2000s has been between Starbucks and McDonald's in the United States.
 This dynamic between the two coffeehouses was shared by the Financial Times.
 During the 2008 financial crisis, Starbucks' market share tapered after consumer spending dropped.
 McDonald's launched a marketing blitz to capitalize on this from 2008 to 2009.
-In December 2008 McDonald's erected a billboard that read "four bucks is dumb" a play on words for "Starbucks is dumb" for selling coffee at higher price points than McDonalds.
+In December 2008, McDonald's erected a billboard that read "four bucks is dumb" a play on words for "Starbucks is dumb" for selling coffee at higher price points than McDonald's.
 Another billboard read "large is the new grande", a jab at the social and cultural perceptions of Starbucks.
 However Starbucks chief executive Howard Schultz, a major proponent of coffee wars, voiced his concern about market saturation and vocally opposed the comparison between the McCafé and his firm's products.
 "We are up for the defense and we are going to get on the offense," Schultz told investors in late-2008.
 John Moore, the firm's marketing head, denounced McDonald's as "selling hot, brown liquid masquerading as coffee" in 2003, in reference to recent market gains.
 In line with this the spread of instant coffee has also intensified competition in the packed coffee markets, particularly at lower price points.
 In 2009, McDonald's was seen to formally "kick off the coffee war" with Starbucks, particularly, by offering specialty espresso drinks.
 However, coffee accounted for 6 percent of domestic sales for McDonald's during this time.
 The Wall Street Journal reported in 2011 that the closer price points were for coffee the more competitive coffeehouses were with each other, in spite of different demographic markets.